kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 Notice how all of the dynamic indices are weakly correlated with vehicle mass.
 These values are better described in term of its average values since they appear to centre around some constant value.
-The results are summarized in the tables below.
+The summarized results are shown in the tables below.

 <div style="overflow-x: auto" markdown="block">